gurvsing/LaligaBot/README.md

 # LUIS_QnA_LaLiga
 Welcome to the La Liga Bot Demo!

+To run the transcript directly, download Bot Framework Emulator and open the Transcript.transcript file in the Emulator.

-To run the demo locally:
+To run the demo locally, follow the steps below.

 ## Run in Visual Studio
 - Open the .sln file with Visual Studio.